- Teach them how to study for a test

 Keeping a positive vibe in the house can help your child feel better during the stressful exam phase.
 It’s important to encourage them to spend some time with family and friends. 👨👩👧👦 Doing so will help them feel fresh and avoid thinking about the exam around the clock.
 Everyone deserves a little break, especially while they’re studying.
 A little social interaction will do your child the world of good.

-7. Encourage them to eat well, rest well, and sleep well
+7. Exam day: Encourage them to eat well, rest well, and sleep well